 If you are new to motorcycling and are keen to develop your motorcycling skills on the fantastic French roads then this could be the ideal tour.
 Similarly, if you have been riding bikes for a number of years but have never ventured abroad then this is the ideal introduction to riding a motorcycle in Europe.
 It is also the ideal tour for riders with pillions.

 You will be accompanied by our very experienced and knowledgeable tour guide, Paul Kersey.
-Paul is an Associate Member of the Guild of Battlefield Guides, a guide for the National Trust at Sutton Hoo Anglo Saxon burial site and a very good motorcyclist who has led tours throughout Europe.
+Paul is an Associate Member of the Guild of Battlefield Guides, a guide for the National Trust at Sutton Hoo Anglo Saxon burial site and an excellent motorcyclist who has led tours throughout Europe for many years.

 Paul will also accompany you whilst in the exhibits/museums and will be more than happy to provide explanations and answer any questions that you may have.